 Staying hydrated by drinking lots of water can keep your eye moisture levels at a healthy level.
 Artificial tears, gels and ointments can lubricate your eyes, too.
 A humidifier can keep the air in your home humid, too, which will be even more beneficial as we start using home heating.
 Similarly, avoid sitting too close to heat sources.

 The 20-20-20 rule is very helpful for resting your eyes while you’re on your computer.
 Every 20 minutes, look at an object at least 20 feet away for at least 20 seconds.
-When doing this, perform a few hard blinks to help express the oil glands in your eyelids, CEENTA Optometrist Nicole Rose, OD, said.
+When doing this, perform a few hard blinks to help express the oil glands in your eyelids.
 A high-quality omega-3 supplement can also help add oil to the tear film to improve the quality of your tears.

 Dry eye care at CEENTA

 If you’re experiencing any of the symptoms listed above, schedule an appointment with a CEENTA doctor.
-Whether you need iLux or just eye drops, they’ll develop a treatment plan to keep your eyes moist during these indoor months.
+They’ll develop a treatment plan to keep your eyes moist during these indoor months.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-Would you like an appointment with Dr. Rose?
-Call 704-295-3000.
-You can also schedule an appointment online or through myCEENTAchart.
+You can also schedule an appointment with a CEENTA eye doctor online or through myCEENTAchart.